The 2017 Postdoc Paper of the Year winner was Dr.Blake Hopiavuori for his paper in Molecular Neurobiology.

 If you have questions about your appointment or suggestions for postdoctoral activities or career development events, please contact us:

 Dr. Michelle Staudt, Assistant Dean for Graduate Education and Research, Graduate College

-The OUHSC Postdoctoral Association (PDA) exists to facilitate postdoc networking and career development.
+The OUHSC PDA was created to facilitate postdoc networking and career development opportunities.

 National Postdoc Association